sphen/phishhikers/README.md

 # phishhikers
-made a simple jekyll site for my brother's guides
+a simple jekyll site for a friend's venue guides